moonglum/dotfiles/README.md

 * I write Ruby, JavaScript/TypeScript (Node, Browser or Deno) and CSS almost daily
 * Currently working in a Go project
-* Playing around with Rust, just because Go frustrates me so deeply
+* Playing around with Rust and Elixir, just because Go frustrates me so deeply

 ## Making GPG available in the box